MartinPagani/Py_Expense_template/README.md

 Creation of new files is recommended.
 Clean architectures will be rewarded A `tests` folder has been created along with a test example.
 Look at noted documentation in order to learn more about unit testing
 ## Todo-list
-- [ ] An expense can be divided between several existing users.
-By default, total amount of the expense will be evenly split between all involved users and spender should automatically be checked as involved in the expense
-- [ ] New mandatory expense information : People involved in the expense
 - [ ] A status report can be accessed from the main menu, synthesizing who owes who.
 Every user must appear only once in the report, so you must synthesize reimbursements.
 Exemple: 3 Users :
 - User1 owes 34,56€ to User2